Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Basis states in Jacobi momentum representation

 \section{Basis states in Jacobi momentum representation}

 The Jacobi momenta provide a convenient representation to describe the non-relativistic dynamics of a three-body system.
-By completely eliminating the motion of the center-of-mass of the three-body system, it expresses all the dynamics in terms of the binary subsystem's internal relative motion, as well as the motion of the binary subsystem relative to the spectator particle.
-Thus, the momentum state of an arbitrary three-body system is defined in terms of a pair of relative three-momenta: one being the relative three-momentum ${\bf p}$ between two particles in a chosen two-body subsystem, and the other being the three-momentum ${\bf q}$ of the third spectator particle relative to the center-of-mass of the chosen binary subsystem.
+By eliminating the motion of the center-of-mass of the three-body system, it expresses all the dynamics in terms of a chosen binary sub-system's internal relative motion, as well as the motion of the binary sub-system relative to the corresponding spectator particle.
+Thus, the momentum state of an arbitrary three-body system is described in terms of a pair of relative three-momenta: one being the relative three-momentum ${\bf p}$ between two particles in the chosen two-body sub-system, and the other being the three-momentum ${\bf q}$ of the third spectator particle relative to the center-of-mass of the chosen binary sub-system (see Fig.~\ref{fig:Jacobi_momenta}).

-For concreteness, as depicted in Fig.~\ref{fig:Jacobi_momenta}, let us consider an arbitrary system of three {\it distinguishable} particles $i,j$ and $k$ with masses $m_i$, $m_j$ and $m_k$, and the individual laboratory/inertial frame momentum ${\bf k}_i$, ${\bf k}_j$ and ${\bf k}_k$, respectively.
-Then, the Jacobi momenta of the system with particle $i$ as the spectator are defined by\footnote{The spectator notation is used throughout this work.
-However, it must be noted that this notation is not applicable while defining the individual particle masses ($m_i$) and laboratory/inertial frame momenta (${\bf k}_i$).
-Also, note that the choice of the Jacobi momenta is not unique.
-In fact, there are three equivalent choices for describing the same three-body system depending on which particle is chosen as the spectator.
-The other equivalent Jacobi momenta could be obtained through cyclic permutations of the indices $ijk$. }
+For concreteness, let us consider an arbitrary system of three {\it distinguishable} particles $i,j$ and $k$ with masses $m_i$, $m_j$ and $m_k$, and laboratory/inertial frame momenta ${\bf k}_i$, ${\bf k}_j$ and ${\bf k}_k$, respectively.
+Then, the Jacobi momenta of the system, with particle $i$ chosen as the spectator, are defined by\footnote{The spectator notation is used throughout this work.
+However, this notation does not apply for defining individual particle masses ($m_i$) and lab-frame momenta (${\bf k}_i$).
+Moreover, the choice of the Jacobi momenta is not unique.
+As a matter of fact, there are three equivalent descriptions of the same three-body system depending on which particle is chosen as the spectator.
+The other equivalent sets of Jacobi momenta could be obtained {\it via} a cyclic permutation of the indices $ijk$. }

-Here, ${\bf p}_i$ is the relative momentum between the particles $j$ and $k$ in the center-of-mass frame of the two-body subsystem, ${\bf q}_i$ is the relative momentum of the spectator particle $i$ with respect to the center-of-mass of the same binary subsystem, $M=m_i+m_j+m_k$ is the total mass of the three-body system, and ${\bf K}= {\bf k}_i+{\bf k}_j+{\bf k}_k$ is total three-body momentum.\footnote{${\bf K}={\bf 0}$ in the three-body center-of-mass frame.} With the above choice of the Jacobi momenta, the total kinetic energy or free Hamiltonian of the three-body system is given as
+where ${\bf p}_i$ is the relative three-momentum between the particles in the center-of-mass frame of the two-body sub-system $j-k$, ${\bf q}_i$ is the relative three-momentum of the spectator particle $i$ with respect to the center-of-mass of the same binary sub-system, $M=m_i+m_j+m_k$ is the total mass of the three-body system, and ${\bf K}= {\bf k}_i+{\bf k}_j+{\bf k}_k$ is total three-body momentum.\footnote{${\bf K}={\bf 0}$ in the three-body center-of-mass frame.} With the above choice of Jacobi momenta, the total kinetic energy or free Hamiltonian of the three-body system is given as